 Belfast Hotels and Hostels

 On short trips to any city, we recommend staying in a hotel.
-There are many hotels in Belfast for travelers to choose from – so we are highlighting just two of the best.
+There are many hotels in Belfast for travelers to choose from – we are highlighting two of the best.

-Pro Tip: Use our top tips for Booking the Best Hotels before starting your search!
+Pro Tip: Use our top tips for Booking Hotels before starting your search!

 The Flint Hotel

-On our Belfast trip, we stayed at The Flint Hotel – and affordable hotel in the heart of the city.
+On our Belfast trip, we stayed at The Flint Hotel – an affordable hotel in the heart of the city.
 From start to finish, we loved everything about The Flint!

 Check in was a breeze – as they offer pre-check in online.
 The hotel was easy to find; it’s ideally situated between City Hall and the bus/train station and just steps to some of the best sights in Belfast.